 B.A.
-Major in English
+Major in Communications: Speech Communication Program Coordinator: Dr. Janine Dunlap

-Program Coordinator: Dr. John McLaughlin
+B.A.
+Major in English Program Coordinator: Dr. John McLaughlin

 For a complete listing of requirements for graduation, see Academics: Degree/Graduation

 All English majors must register for and take either the Literature Subject Area Test of the Graduate Record Examination (GRE) or the Major Field Test: Literature in English Test (ETS) during the semester in which the student is enrolled in ENG 495 Senior Project.
 This test score must be on file for the student to graduate, or the student must present verification that the test has been taken.